voxlap/daggerfall-unity-1/README.md

 # What is this VR mod of Daggerfall?

 > It's a SteamVR implementation of virtual reality in Daggerfall Unity.
-Enjoy the breathtaking graphics of 1996 in an immersive third dimension the generation of Lawnmower Man and Johnny Mnemonic could only dream of touching.
+Enjoy the breathtaking graphics of 1996 in an immersive third dimension.
+It's an experience the generation of Lawnmower Man and Johnny Mnemonic could only dream of touching.

 ## How do I install it?